halkyonio/hal/README.md

 - Select the `Artifacts` tab and navigate the hierarchy to find the artifact you are interested in.

 ## Deploying a component using `hal`
-After installing `hal`, the following steps allows you to create and deploy a project to a cluster.
+After installing `hal`, the following steps allows to create and deploy a project to a cluster.
-**Note**: this assumes that you are connected to a OpenShift/Kubernetes cluster.
+**Note**: this assumes that you are connected to a Halkyon-enabled OpenShift/Kubernetes cluster.

 ###1 Scaffold the Spring Boot applications